xiaohw7/cgmoi/README.md

 ![coordinates](https://github.com/xiaohw7/cgmoi/blob/main/Images/coordinates%20cgmoi.png)

-With reference to image above, points A,B,C correspond to load cell 1,2,3 respectively.
-Do take note that X-axis in image above is reversed in reality.
-Point B would have a positive X-coordinate and point C would have a negative X-coordinate.
+With reference to image above, points A,B,C correspond to load cell 1,2,3 respectively. ***X-axis in image above is reversed in reality.
+Point B would have a positive X-coordinate and point C would have a negative X-coordinate.***

 1. Finding Mass